-Work in this element involves the gathering, maintenance, monitoring and forecasting of a wide variety of data and information needed for the comprehensive transportation planning process.
+Work in this element involves the gathering, maintaining, monitoring, and forecasting of a wide variety of data and information needed for the comprehensive transportation planning process.

-- Maintain and update the MPO travel demand modeling program used in the development of traffic forecasts. - Develop traffic count programs for various areas, corridors and intersections/interchanges. - Monitor public transit services and ridership data. - Monitor regional air passenger and cargo / freight information for intermodal connections and the Primary Freight Network - Monitor and update regional laborshed and commuter flow data.
+- Maintain and update the MPO travel demand modeling program used in the development of traffic forecasts. - Develop traffic count programs for various areas, corridors, intersections, and interchanges. - Monitor public transit services and ridership data. - Monitor regional air passenger and cargo and freight information for intermodal connections and the Primary Freight Network. - Monitor and update regional laborshed and commuter - Coordinate with participating agencies in gathering other transportation data as needed to prepare technical reports and analysis as part of project development reports for transportation improvement projects. - Develop the Functional Classification System maps for the MPO urban area. - Develop the Traffic Analysis Zone maps for the threecounty (Boone, Winnebago and Ogle) modeling area. - Develop performance measures and analytical methods to measure the MPO's Performance Measures requirements, the region's transportation system's connectivity, and non-motorized programs.
+Incorporate

-- Coordinate with participating agencies in gathering other transportation data as needed to prepare technical reports and analysis as part of project development reports for transportation improvement projects. - Develop the Functional Classification System maps for the MPO urban area. - Develop the Traffic Analysis Zone maps for the three-county (Boone, Winnebago and Ogle) modeling area. - Develop performance measures and analytical methods to measure the MPO's Performance Measures requirements, the region's transportation system's connectivity, and non-motorized programs.
-Incorporate performance based programming for highway and transit funding decisions.
-This effort will be linked to numerous planning work elements detailed within this UWP. - Preparing necessary information for MPO participating agencies as requested to meet project construction / letting process.
-Prepare necessary technical reports on a wide variety of transportation issues that will impact the MPO and our participating agencies overall planning coordination. - The maintenance and development of socio-economic data and forecasts include data on dwelling units, employment, population, and car and truck registrations also factor into the development of the travel demand model.
-Additional data as necessary for the recalibration, update and maintenance of the region's Travel Demand Model (TDM) and Regional Economic Forecast Model (REMI).
+- performance based programming for highway and transit funding decisions.
+This effort will be linked to numerous planning work elements detailed within this - Prepare necessary information for MPO participating agencies as requested to meet project construction and letting process. - Prepare necessary technical reports on a wide variety of transportation issues that will impact the MPO and our participating agencies overall planning coordination. - Maintenance and development of socio-economic data and forecasts include data on dwelling units, employment, population, and car and truck registrations also factor into the development of the travel demand - Collect additional data for the recalibration, update, and maintenance of the region's Travel Demand Model (TDM) and Regional Economic Forecast Model (REMI).